zeronfery/hello-world/README.md

-# hello-world
+# the code of learning openCV3
-This is my first to use the github
+a function about image processing